The Story Behind Renaras

 Renaras is not a new idea.
 It is a conviction that has taken time to find its form.

-Renaras is the artistic expression of that legacy.
-The name was chosen with intention.
+The name was chosen with care.

 One name.
 Two civilisations.
 One belief: what was made with devotion deserves to endure.

-Mottainai (勿体無い): profound regret at the waste of what holds inherent worth.
+Mottainai (勿体無い): regret at the waste of what holds inherent worth.
 We felt it.
 We chose to act.

 True sustainability is not a trend.
 It is mono no aware (物の哀れ) — the conscious act of ensuring beauty does not dissolve unwitnessed.

+Our ikigai (生き甲斐) — reason for being — is simple.
 To return worth to what took centuries to create.